Uji tea: Tea plantation in Uji

 Uji is regarded as a benchmark for high-quality tea leaves.
 This is due to a combination of different factors, including soil quality, misty climate, optimal soil quality, sloping hills and the fact that Obuku never frosts even during winter.
-Tea produced from Uji are often presented to the Imperial Family and used in tea ceremonies.
+Tea produced from Uji are often presented to the imperial family and used in tea ceremonies.
 Hence, many local farmers are still applying the traditional method of processing tea leaf instead of relying on machines.
 This knowledge is passed down from generation to generation to produce high-quality tea.

-Tea Cultivation and Processing Technique
+Tea cultivation and processing technique

-The Uji Method
+The Uji method

 During the 16th century, a shading method called Ōishita Saibai was invented in Uji.
 This method became the origin of Tencha and Matcha.
 The production of high-quality matcha powder increased the reputation of Uji tea.
 In fact, a record of tea prices between 1413 and 1567 showed that over 100 transactions were made in Kyoto among 178 recorded deals even though Uji tea costs 500 coins per kilogram while a cup of tea costs 5-6 coins.

 However, there was a strict policy on the use of shading method which made Tencha and Matcha available only to higher class communities.
 Common people could only access to lower grade green tea like bancha.

 Soen Nagatani, a tea farmer from Ujitawara who was troubled by the restriction on the use of Tana canopy wished to produce high-quality tea without the need to use the shading method.
 After 15 years of testing, he invented Sencha in 1738 which quickly spread throughout the country.
 Sencha is produced from the Uji Method (Aoseisenchahou), also known as the Uji-cha tea Hand Knead Tea Production Technique.

 The Uji Method involves 10 main steps: